crash-horror/GeeMeter/README.md

 =============
 ![Screenshot](http://i.imgur.com/rhcvyi0.png)

-Currently works for FC3 aircraft only <<< to be fixed.
+Currently tested to work with FC3 aircraft and A-10C.

 	The "gee.v0.5.pyw" script creates a fixed 200 by 1120 window, which means you need at least 1200 vertical